 - Predicting and promoting the consumption of plant-based meat

 - Adding dynamic norm to environmental information in persuasive messages: The role of receivers’ intrinsic motivation

-- The psychosocial antecedents of the adherence to the Mediterranean diet
+- The psychosocial drivers of the adherence to the Mediterranean Diet

 - Personalised interaction strategies to reduce red meat consumption: A social psychology-based causal model for Deep Reinforcement Learning

 - Affective components in promoting physical activity: A randomized controlled trial of message framing

 - Integrating personal and pro-environmental motives to explain women’s purchase of sustainable clothing